Yshayy/k8s-configuration-with-deno/main.md

 #### Quick glance - Kustomize

-- Overlay instead of parameterization
+- No templates or paramartization
+- Overlaying
-- DEMO: Simple overlay
+- Transformation

 ---